Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

-Mr. Kikstra has finished the MSc course (2019) in Climate Change at University College London and holds a BSc degree (2018) in Technology, Liberal Arts, and Sciences from the University of Twente.
-His work included integrating temperature variability effects into the cost-benefit PAGE model, as well as assessing local policy ambitions from both a modeling and a policy analysis perspective.
+Mr. Kikstra has finished an MSc course (2019) in Climate Change at University College London and holds a BSc degree (2018) in Technology, Liberal Arts, and Sciences from the University of Twente.
+His theses were interdisciplinary, with focuses on integrating temperature variability effects into the cost-benefit PAGE2020 climate-economy model, and performing a socio-technical assessment of local climate policy ambitions.

-Currently, he is involved in the Decent Living Energy project which focuses on gaining insight in the current state and future developments of poverty and its energy implications.
-In addition, he takes part in an effort to consistently assess the climate implications of emission scenario pathways modeled by integrated assessment models, and works on assessing the adverse side-effects and co-benefits of ambitious climate mitigation.
+In addition, he takes part in an effort to consistently assess the climate implications of emission scenario pathways modeled by integrated assessment models for the Intergovernmental Panel on Climate Change, and works on assessing the adverse side-effects and co-benefits of ambitious climate mitigation.

 International Institute for Applied Systems Analysis (IIASA)

 Schlossplatz 1, A-2361 Laxenburg, Austria

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313